11 minute read time

-We’ve already mentioned considering the themes and tone used in localized copy.
 From a design perspective, it’s also worth thinking about your call to action.
-If you use buttons or images especially, getting these right can pose a problem – with even the simplest, 3-word call to action in English blowing out fixed width elements when translated, or spanning multiple lines.
+If you use buttons or images, getting this right can pose a problem, with even the simplest 3-word call to action in English blowing out fixed width elements or spanning multiple lines when translated.
 Not only are there often more words required, but the words can be significantly longer.

 As is the case with responsive email newsletters, often the most sensible approach is to use a one-column email layout, to best compensate for variable content widths.

-Using culturally-appropriate images, icons and diagrams is important to getting your message across as desired.
-While a misunderstanding in this area may just generate mild confusion, it can also result in grave offense.
+Using culturally-appropriate images, icons, and diagrams are important in getting your message across as desired.
+A misunderstanding in this area may generate mild confusion and even result in grave offense.

 The safe option is to steer towards imagery that’s more symbol-based and less people-based, keeping in mind that metaphoric images or visual gags may not translate well.
 Being flexible and having a rigid sign-off process with localization experts and translators can help in choosing the correct type of imagery for your email campaigns.

 A common question amongst email designers and coders is which character encoding to use for HTML email documents.
-Generally, we recommend using UTF-8 where possible, as this is what is used when sending from Campaign Monitor, not to mention, the default encoding for many email clients.
+Generally, we recommend using UTF-8 where possible, as this is what is used when sending from Campaign Monitor and is the default encoding for many email clients.

 For text that includes special characters, you may want to consider a service like Email on Acid’s “Special Character Conversion” to convert these characters into HTML entities.

 Much of the research around optimum time and day to send isn’t applicable worldwide.
-Just as the typical workday in Spain is different from other European countries or even Australia, so you may have to change your ideas around when is the best time to send.
-Your best bet is to get advice from someone in the region you’re sending into, to ensure you’re not sending during Friday drinks, prayer time, siesta, or a similar observance when people are less likely to be checking their email.
+The typical workday in Spain is different from other European countries and places like Australia, so you may have to change your ideas around when is the best time to send.
+Your best bet is to get advice from someone in the target audience’s region to ensure you’re not sending during Friday drinks, prayer time, siesta, or a similar observance when people are less likely to be checking their email.

-Ensuring you have gained permission to email your subscribers, you have a means of unsubscribing and your contact details (including a phone number) are displayed on your email are the bare minimums – in some places, it’s also important to prefix your subject line, or ensure unsubscribe requests are honored within a set number of days.
+Upon gaining permission to email your subscribers, be sure that you provide a means of unsubscribing and your contact details (including a phone number) on your email.
+In some places, it’s also important to prefix your subject line or ensure that unsubscribe requests are honored within a set number of days.